y0uls/Ultimate_Duke_Nukem_3D_Custom_Launcher/readme.md

 # Using Ultimate Duke Nukem 3D Custom

-To use it, simply **run** the "**Ultimate Duke Nukem 3D Custom.bat**" batch and choose the launch options!
+To use it, simply **run** the "**Ultimate Duke Nukem 3D Custom.exe**" and choose the launch options!

 Have fun for many hours!

-_PS : If you want to start the game in fullscreen you will have to go through a CMD window and execute the script : "Ultimate Duke Nukem 3D Custom.bat" --fullscreen OR Or change "wt --fullscreen -d . cmd /k "CustomDuke\udnc.bat" %1" in "Ultimate Duke Nukem 3D Custom.bat" to "wt --fullscreen -d . cmd /k "CustomDuke\udnc.bat" --fullscreen"_

 # Make Setup With InnoSetup

-- Place "CustomDuke", "Ultimate Duke Nukem 3D Custom.bat" and "ReadMe.txt" (in "MakeSetup" folder) in a zip with the name "Ultimate Duke Nukem 3D Custom.zip"
+- Place "CustomDuke", "Ultimate Duke Nukem 3D Custom.exe" and "ReadMe.txt" (in "MakeSetup" folder) in a zip with the name "Ultimate Duke Nukem 3D Custom.zip"

 - Place the zip in the “MakeSetup” folder

 - Run the "udnc.iss" file with InnoSetup

 - Compile the setup

+# Ultimate Duke Nukem 3D Custom.exe Project

+**The Visual Studio 2022 folder contains all sources to modify or recompile "Ultimate Duke Nukem 3D Custom.exe"**

 ## Licences